On tap at Mike Hess Brewing: a health care headache.

 California companies with fewer than 100 employees were recently barred from joining associations related to their industry to get better insurance rates.

 The freeze came in response to a California regulator firing a warning shot against these so-called “association plans.”
 In the not-too-distant future the state will issue final rules deciding the fate of the insurance option.

 In San Diego, anxiety extends beyond craft brewers.
 Life sciences companies say association insurance lets them compete with large pharmaceuticals and medical device companies for talent.

 “Alone we probably cannot offer the same benefits of a bigger company,” said Kleanthis Xanthopoulos, the CEO of Irras AB, which makes a device to treat hemorrhagic stroke, and is part of an association plan.

 Heartburn over the matter began in July, when the California Department of Managed Care rolled out draft regulations saying businesses with fewer than 100 employees must buy small-group insurance.
 In other words, no joining forces with companies in the same industry to act like a large company.

 In a statement the agency said the impetus for its action was Senate Bill 1375, which took effect in January.
-Put forward by Sen. Ed Hernandez, the bill codified existing state laws on the books restricting association health plans.
+Put forward by then-Sen. Ed Hernandez, the bill codified existing state laws on the books restricting association health plans.

 The department is working on final rules, but added “plans must still comply with the law.”